ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Threshold only inside segmented objects

-  If ``True``, spotMAX will use only the intensities from inside the segmented objects to determine the threshold value.
+  If ``True``, SpotMAX will use only the intensities from inside the segmented objects to determine the threshold value.

   The segmented objects are the one in the